GOLD2021

 1. Conduct educational outreach to public school officials about how to avoid state/church violations.

 2. Encourage critical thinking and avenues for self-expression for freethinking students.
-FFRF endows and conducts five student essay contests with cash awards for the top entries, as well as offering awards and scholarships for outstanding student activists and freethinking individuals who have experienced discrimination while participating in the Boy Scouts of America, an organization that requires participants to profess a belief in god.
-FFRF will strengthen our partnerships with secular organizations that specifically serve students and youth to expand our outreach and increase visibility.
+FFRF endows and conducts student essay contests with cash awards for the top entries, as well as offering awards and scholarships for outstanding student activists and freethinking individuals.
+Top winners are invited to address FFRF's annual convention.

 3. Pursue litigation when a legal complaint is not resolved by educational outreach.

-FFRF receives hundreds of complaints annually about potential violations of the Establishment Clause.
-The legal staff sends an average of 1,000 letters annually in response to the public officials involved in the violation.
+FFRF receives more than a thousand complaints annually about potential violations of the Establishment Clause.
+The legal staff sends hundreds of letters annually in response to the public officials involved in the violation.
 The purposes of the letters are 1) to educate officials about the law and how to address the violations, 2) to gather more information about the issue, and 3) Investigate activities by government officials and raise awareness of practices that run afoul of the law.

 How we listen